-- A. The rules set forth here govern all sanctioned tournaments. - B. Except as noted in Rule 1.06, no deviations are permitted from these rules for National Tournaments with the exception of a onetime experimental change in the protocol, approved by the AWSA Board of Directors that would be announced at least three months prior to the tournament. - 1.
-For all other sanctioned tournaments, certain deviations are permitted. - 2.
+- A. The rules set forth here govern all sanctioned tournaments. - B. For all sanctioned tournaments, certain deviations are permitted.
 The exceptions are listed in the section of the rules to which they apply. - C. Whenever the masculine is used, the same shall be construed as meaning the feminine where the context so requires. - D. IWWF Class L & R events conducted under USA Water Ski & Wake Sports (USA-WSWS) sanctioning will be conducted administratively by applying AWSA rules and, in instances where skiing conditions are affected, by applying IWWF rules when different from AWSA. - 1.
 The intention is that performances, considered for placement on world ranking lists or for world records, be conducted under conditions identical to events conducted elsewhere in the world (i.e. a level playing field). - 2.
 Examples of administrative issues where AWSA rules would apply: - a.
 Tournament Entry Registration. - b.
 Tie breaking rules at Nationals, Regionals and State tournaments. - c.
 Starting line lengths. - 3.
 Examples of skiing conditions where IWWF rules would prevail: - a.
 Trick falls before the course. - b.
 Number of flips scored in a trick run. - c.
 Waiver of conditions encountered in jump. - d.
 Reride actions in jump. - 4.
 Slalom, Jump and Trick courses and equipment shall be in accordance with IWWF Rules except as noted in this rule book for classes E/C/F. - E. Contact USA-WSWS for additional variations permissible for Class F tournaments.